Fl4gu1z0wsky/CEH/README.md

     - Exploit modules: are pieces of code within the database that when running on a victim computer, the attacker will attempt to leverage a vulnerability on the local or remote system compromising the payload module such as the Meterpreter shell.
     - Payload Module: A payload is generally attached to the exploit before its execution.
 The payload contains the set of instructions that the victim’s computer is to carry out after compromise (Bind Shells, Reverse Shells, Meterpreter Shell).
     - NOPS Module: level language (assembly language).
 It simply slides the program execution to the next memory address.
 NOPs are commonly used before the start of the ShellCode to ensure its successful execution in the memory while performing no operations and just sliding through the memory addresses.
 The \x90 instruction represents a NOP instruction in the hexadecimal format.

+**Aircrack-ng** - It is a network software suite consisting of a detector, packet sniffer, WEP and WPA/WPA2-PSK cracker and analysis tool for 802.11 wireless LANs.
+It works with any wireless network interface controller whose driver supports raw monitoring mode and can sniff 802.11a, 802.11b and 802.11g traffic.

+**Snort** - It is a free open source network intrusion detection system (IDS) and intrusion prevention system (IPS).
+The program can also be used to detect probes or attacks, including, but not limited to, operating system fingerprinting attempts, semantic URL attacks, buffer overflows, server message block probes, and stealth port scans.

+    - Sniffer Mode: The program will read network packets and display them on the console.
+    - Packet Logger Mode: In packet logger mode, the program will log packets to the disk.
+    - Network Intrusion Detection System Mode: In intrusion detection mode, the program will monitor network traffic and analyze it against a rule set defined by the user.
+The program will then perform a specific action based on what has been identified.

+**Cain & Abel** - It is a password recovery tool for Microsoft Windows.
+It can recover many kinds of passwords using methods such as network packet sniffing, cracking various password hashes by using methods such as dictionary attacks, brute force and cryptanalysis attacks.

 ## :warning: ATTACKS